QVC Studio Tour

 The tour begins with some cozy chatter from our guide.
 She quizzes the group on the fundamentals: "What does QVC stand for?"

 The tour is well-paced for older visitors, with frequent stops to view frequent videos.
-It wraps around the 20,000-square-foot studio, home to a beehive of activity viewable on the floor below, through glass so thick it might bomb-proof (but more likely just sound-proof).
+It wraps around the 58,000-square-foot studio space, home to a beehive of activity viewable on the floor below, through glass so thick it might be bomb-proof (but more likely just sound-proof).
 There's the garage set, the first of several kitchen sets, and the living room set with its working fireplace.
 We are told that if all the studio lights were turned on at once it would equal 36 million light bulbs, or some similar impressive figure.

 A display of items in cases inculcates the group into proper respect for QVC as an entity worthy of history.
 The first phone on which the first order was received at QVC is enshrined, as well as other artifacts of similar import, one of which, a sign says, is on loan to the Museum of Consumption.
 We're shown a snippet of video from the first QVC broadcast, ever -- a 1986 demonstration of a hand vacuum sucking carpet greeblies in a cheesy early set.
 We can't help but be impressed at how glamorous electronic retailing has become.